microsoft/Elastic-Silicon-Interconnect/docs/concepts/index.md

 # High Level Interfaces: Concepts

+## Overview

+The High Level Interfaces project is fundamentally an advanced silicon (FPGA/ASIC) interconnect generator which raises the level of abstraction for inter/intra/CPU communication.
+A hardware-centric type system enables strong type safety.
+Latency insensitive (elastic) connections by default allows the compiler to make optimization decisions.
+Essentially, the intent is to separate/abstract the wire signaling layer from the message layer and allow designers to not worry about the wire signaling layer.
+These traits enable high-level reasoning which includes -- but is not limited to -- the following
+features:

+- Inter-language communication
+- Type checking to reduce bugs at interface boundaries
+- Correct-by-construction building of communication fabric (including clock domain crossings)
+- Automated decision making about the physical signaling between modules
+- Automated, typed software API generation which bridges over PCIe, network, or simulation
+- Automated endianness conversions
+- Automatic pipelining and floor planning to reduce timing closure pressure
+- Compatibility between modules with different bandwidths (automatic gearboxing)
+- Type and signal aware debuggers/monitors in communication fabric
+- Common interface for board support packages
+- Extensible services to support global resources (e.g. telemetry)

-This set of documents provides a draft of the fundamental HLI concepts.
+This set of rough documents provides a draft of the fundamental HLI concepts.
 Early implementations may not have all the functionality discussed herein.

 ## Terminology